-10 Environmental resolutions, including Say on Climate
+10 Environmental resolutions, including Say on Climate and Say on Nature

 CNP Assurances supports the introduction of a regular vote on the environmental strategy of companies and the corresponding objectives, as well as a report detailing the implementation of this strategy.
 In particular, CNP Assurances encourages companies emitting substantial greenhouse gas (GHG) emissions to submit these resolutions to a vote by the shareholders.